Will the Heat cover the spread vs. the Pacers? Promo Codes, Betting Trends, Records ATS

 Additional Heat Insights & Trends

-- The Heat are 6-4 against the spread and 6-4 overall over their last 10 contests.
+- The Heat are 6-4 against the spread and 6-4 overall in their past 10 contests.

-- The Heat have gone over the total in five of their past 10 games.

 Bet on this or any NBA matchup at BetMGM